-The licensing process allows access to frozen funds in a way that protects against terrorist financing risks in specified circumstances contained in the Sanctions Orders and the TAFA.
+The licensing process allows access to frozen funds in a way that protects against terrorist financing risks in specified circumstances contained in the Sanctions Orders and the Counter-Terrorism (Sanctions) (Overseas Territories) Order 2020.

 Under the Sanctions Orders, the Governor acts with the consent of the Secretary of State and has power to grant, vary or revoke licenses in respect of several activities that are otherwise prohibited.
-The requirement for the Governor to seek the Secretary of State's consent, allows the FCO to carry out any approval or notification process contained in the international exemption procedure which is to be followed.
+The requirement for the Governor to seek the Secretary of State's consent, allows the FCDO to carry out any approval or notification process contained in the international exemption procedure which is to be followed.

 In considering whether to issue a licence, the Governor will assess whether the relevant licensing grounds have been met.
 Licenses may only be granted in line with the specific grounds specified in respect of each sanctions regime.
 The grounds may vary from regime to regime, so it is important that you check the relevant, up-to-date Sanctions Order.
-For example, the prohibitions in the DPRK Order 2012, as amended, are much greater than others and the grounds for licensing are more restrictive.
+For example, the prohibitions in the DPRK Sanctions Order are much greater than others and the grounds for licensing are more restrictive.
 Only the activities that fall within the licensing grounds of the Sanctions Order will be considered.